tradle/community/docs/FAQ.md

 sidebar_label: "Data Architecture"
 custom_edit_url: https://github.com/tradle/why-hypercore/blob/master/FAQ.md
 ---

-## Hypercore universe  <!-- omit in toc -->
+# Hypercore universe FAQ <!-- omit in toc -->

-Many of the answers below are taken from Hypercore protocol discussion forum.
+Many of the answers below are taken from the Hypercore protocol discussion forums (currently on [Discord](https://discord.com/invite/ga5hxGf) and the older forum on [Gitter](https://gitter.im/datproject/discussions)).
 All interpretations are ours, and so are the possible mistakes and misunderstandings.
 Please send corrections as pull requests, or request commit rights.
-Questions that need answers are marked with **Need help with this**.
+Or just reach out to us over the email posted on github or on [@tradles](https://twitter.com/tradles/).
+Questions with partial answers are marked with **Need help with this**.
+Hypercore needs your help, please help us make it fully documented so that all P2P projects start benefiting from it.
 ## General

 This section is for general questions.
 See other sections for questions specific to individual Hypercore modules.

 ### What are the main components / modules / packages?

-- **Hypercore protocol**, [network protocol](https://www.datprotocol.com/deps/0010-wire-protocol/), providing messaging and peer data exchanges.
+- **[Hypercore protocol](https://www.datprotocol.com/deps/0010-wire-protocol/)**, secure network protocol, providing reliable peer data exchanges.
-- **Hypercore**, append-only-log that can be used as-is, and is also used as a building block for other data structures.
-Hypercore is similar to block storage in Data Centers.
+- **[Hypercore](https://github.com/hypercore-protocol/hypercore)**, append-only log that can be used as-is, and is also used as a building block for other data structures.
-- **Hypertrie**, a key-value store, which uses the underlying Hypercore and is used by other higher level services, like Hyperdrive for its directory structure and the file metadata.
-You can view key-value store as a simplest possible database and it is a common component in modern applications, and especially as embedded part of P2P applications.
+- **[Hypertrie](https://github.com/hypercore-protocol/hypertrie)**, a key-value store, which uses the underlying Hypercore and is used by other higher level services, like Hyperdrive, for files directories and metadata.
+You can view key-value store as a simplest possible database and it is a [common component in modern applications](https://www.consul.io/docs/intro/vs/zookeeper), and especially as embedded store in P2P applications.
 E.g. Ethereum uses KV store for [smart-contract storage](https://medium.com/hackernoon/getting-deep-into-ethereum-how-data-is-stored-in-ethereum-e3f669d96033).
-- **Hyperbee**, a key-value store, that also provides sorted range queries and therefore can be used by the database on top to build indexes.
+- **[Hyperbee](https://github.com/mafintosh/hyperbee)** goes much higher than Hypertrie by providing sorted range queries, and can therefore can be used to build indexed databases.
+It is compatible with the popular LevelUP interface, a [standard building block](https://github.com/Level/awesome#awesome-level) for databases, query engines, and even several SQL engines.
+- **Hyperdrive**, a component for a P2P alternative to Google Drive and Dropbox, providing team file sharing, including great support for large media files.
+Hyperdrive can also be mounted as a normal OS folder, with the help of FUSE interface.
-- **Corestore**, to managing many Hypercores you typically end up authoring or replicating from others.
+- **[Corestore](https://github.com/andrewosh/corestore)**, to managing many Hypercores you typically end up authoring or replicating from others.
-- **Hyperdrive**, a P2P alternative to Google Drive and Dropbox
+- **[Hyperspace](https://github.com/hypercore-protocol/hyperspace)**, a server that uses Corestore and Hyperdrive to provide availability and persistence to hypercore data structures.
+It offers a network API for using hypercore from any language.
+Hyperspace notches another step towards the P2P alternative for Dropbox and Google Drive.
+Key missing components are a permission system and collaborative editing, which is work in progress by the hypercore community.
-- **Hyperswarm**, a discovery mechanism for connecting to peers (sort of a decentralized DNS)
+- **[Hyperswarm](https://github.com/hyperswarm/hyperswarm)**, a discovery mechanism for connecting to other peers (sort of a decentralized DNS), direct P2P connections (NAT traversal), and P2P connection management.
-- **Beaker Browser**, a full-blown browser that also supports the Web without servers (P2P Web).
+- **[Beaker Browser](https://beakerbrowser.com/)**, a full-blown browser that also supports the Web without servers (P2P Web).

 ### What is the USP (Unique Selling Proposition) of Hypercore?

-Hypercore is Open Source, it is not selling :-), but it is offering itself to developers.
-So what is it that is absolutely unique about it?
-Hypercore is P2P technology, but we saw other P2P technologies, BitTorrent and Bitcoin.
+Hypercore is an open source P2P technology, but we saw other P2P technologies, BitTorrent and Bitcoin.
 What is unique about Hypercore?

 #### Streaming

 Hypercore's key USP is **streaming**.
 You can think of it as video streaming, but now for videos and also filesystems, databases, messages, IoT signals, and any other structured data constructs.
 With streaming, you get:

 - **Almost immediate access**, even though the data is not yet fully downloaded or may never need to be fully downloaded
-- **Higher security**, as it provides the integrity and authentication guarantees for each data element on the wire.
+- **Higher security**, as it provides the verifiable integrity and authentication for each data element on the wire.
 This is huge!
 A typical database, file and messaging servers stake their security on the initial connection establishment and protecting communications on the wire.
 But normally they do not guard against a compromised or fraudulent peer, while Hypercore does.
 Our evolution in this area of security needs to always examine data from remote peers in view of the potential risk and the probability of fraud.
-- **Higher scalability**, as you can shove your streaming database in S3 and let billion people use it.
+- **Higher scalability**, as you can shove your streaming database in AWS S3 and let billion people use it.

 This streaming point needs to be repeated again and again, as streaming data, just by itself, without any other wonderful Hypercore capabilities, may create a new class of applications, much like Netflix re-invented the movie watching.
 This paradigm shift is one reason why Hypercore is hard to grok for app developers, it just requires full rethinking of our current architectures.